 7.1 The Committee will meet monthly or as required to discuss all matters pertinent to the well-being and progress of the Club.
 51% of the number of Committee members in post at the time of the meeting need to be present to form a quorum.

 7.2 All major decisions affecting policy and finance at Committee meetings shall be ratified by the members at any General Meeting.
 (See also Section 9 – Finance – for Committee proposal on a project spend.)

-7.3 There shall be a Spring General meeting in the Spring and an Annual General Meeting in the Autumn.
-At least seven days notice, in writing, shall be given of these General Meetings.
+7.3 There shall be an Annual General Meeting in the Autumn.
+At least seven days’ notice, by email or in writing, shall be given to the membership.
 One fourth of the total membership of categories A and D is required to form a quorum.
 (Family and Honorary members will only count as one membership for this purpose.)

 7.4 An Extraordinary General Meeting of members may be called by the Club Committee or by at least 3 members who are eligible to vote (Family and Honorary members will only count as one membership for this purpose).
 Application by the latter must be in writing to any Committee member and specify the object of any such meeting.
 At least 72 hours notice of the meeting must be given to the membership of the Club.
-A quorum is to be counted on the same basis as other General Meetings.
+A quorum is to be counted on the same basis of an Annual General Meeting.

 7.5 The Club may amend the Constitution and/or Club Rules or add to them at any General Meeting, provided that four fifths of the members present agree to such alterations or additions.
-Each member present, and entitled to vote, will have one vote and in the case of a tie the Chair will have the casting vote.
+Each member present, and entitled to vote, will have one vote.
+For all other ballots each member present, and entitled to vote, will have one vote and a majority will carry; in the case of a tie the Chair will have the casting vote.

 8 LIMITATION OF LIABILITY